What Is the Personal A in Spanish and How Do You Use It?

-As with many aspects of Spanish language learning, one of the absolute best ways to master the Spanish personal a is to listen to and imitate native speakers.
-If you spend enough time listening to the speech patterns of native Spanish speakers, at some point the personal a will just begin to sound natural to you, too!
+If you spend enough time listening to the speech tendencies of native Spanish speakers, the personal a will begin to sound natural to you, too.

-In my opinion, face-to-face language exchanges can be a great way to increase your Spanish fluency.
-Two of my favorite free resources for finding local conversation partners are Meetup, which can help you find Spanish exchange groups in your area, and Conversation Exchange, which can help you connect with other language learners for one-on-one practice.
+- Have in-person language exchanges.
+Two of my favorite free resources for finding local conversation partners are Meetup—which can help you find Spanish exchange groups in your area—and Conversation Exchange, which can help you connect with other language learners for one-on-one practice.

 2. Practice online.

 StudySpanish.com features four quizzes on the personal a.